Legal Services Corporation.

-Proposed § 1614.3(g) defines the term PAI clinic as “an activity under this part in which private attorneys, law students, law graduates, or other professionals are involved in providing legal information and/or legal assistance to the public at a specified time and location.”
+Proposed § 1614.3(g) defines the term PAI clinic as “an activity under this part in which private attorneys, law students, law graduates, or other professionals are involved in providing Start Printed Page 21196legal information and/or legal assistance to the public at a specified time and location.”
 PAI clinics may consist solely of a legal information session on a specific topic, such as bankruptcy or no-contest divorce proceedings, that are open to the public and at which no individual legal assistance is provided.
 Or, a PAI clinic may be open to the public for walk-in intake and screening, and either the provision of individual legal assistance or a referral for services from another organization.
 Some clinics are hybrids of the two models, and some clinics are aimed at providing technical assistance to pro se litigants, such as help understanding the court procedures or filling out pleadings.
 The common thread among the activities considered to be clinics is that they are open to the public and distinct from a recipient's regular legal practice.

 Proposed § 1614.3(h) defines the term private attorney.
 LSC proposes to remove the definition of private attorney in existing § 1614.1(d) and replace it with an entirely new definition.
 Proposed § 1614.3(h)(1) will define private attorney as an attorney who is licensed or otherwise authorized to practice law in the jurisdiction in which the recipient is located, or an attorney who is employed less than 1,000 hours per calendar year by an LSC recipient or subrecipient, but only as to activities conducted outside the scope of his or her employment by the recipient.